-The % Capital Securities (the "Capital Securities"), offered hereby represent undivided beneficial ownership interests in the assets of Ocwen Capital Trust I, a Delaware statutory business trust (the "Trust").
+The 10 7/8% Capital Securities (the "Capital Securities"), offered hereby represent undivided beneficial ownership interests in the assets of Ocwen Capital Trust I, a Delaware statutory business trust (the "Trust").
 Ocwen Financial Corporation, a Florida corporation (the "Company"), will be the owner of all of the beneficial ownership interests represented by common securities of the Trust (the "Common Securities," and together with the Capital Securities, the "Trust Securities").
-The Trust exists for the sole purpose of issuing the Capital Securities and the Common Securities and investing the proceeds thereof in % Junior Subordinated Debentures (the "Junior Subordinated Debentures"), to be issued by the Company.
-The Junior Subordinated Debentures will mature on , 2027 (the "Stated Maturity").
-The Capital Securities will have a preference under certain circumstances with respect to cash distributions and

-, 2027 (the Stated Maturity).
-The capital Securities will have a amounts payable on liquidation, redemption or otherwise over the Common Securities.
+The Trust exists for the sole purpose of issuing the Capital Securities and the Common Securities and investing the proceeds thereof in 10 7/8% Junior Subordinated Debentures (the "Junior Subordinated Debentures"), to be issued by the Company.
+The Junior Subordinated Debentures will mature on August 1, 2027 (the "Stated Maturity").
+The Capital Securities will have a preference under certain circumstances with respect to cash distributions and amounts payable on liquidation, redemption or otherwise over the Common Securities.
 See "Description of Capital Securities--Subordination of Common Securities."